JanMiksovsky/pondlife-python/README.md

 1. The tree can be directly served, e.g., locally for development.
 2. The tree can be copied to static files for deployment to a static file server.

-This demo applies ideas from the [Web Origami](https://weborigami.org) project to create a small library of mapping operations in the `map_origami` package.
-These operations are lazy when possible.
+This demo applies concepts and operations from the [Web Origami](https://weborigami.org) project to create a small library of Python map operations in the `map_origami` package.
+Like the originals in Origami's [`Tree`](https://weborigami.org/builtin/tree) collection, the map operations here try to be as lazy as possible.

 The bulk of the site content is a set of posts defined in [`post_docs.py`](./src/blog_demo/post_docs.py).
 This treats the files in the `markdown` folder as a lazy map that is transformed in a series of operations to produce a final map with HTML fragments for each post, ready for rending via templates to create the final HTML pages.

+This site is a port of an [original blog project](https://github.com/WebOrigami/pondlife); see that README for a fuller description of the site's structure and the way markdown posts are transformed.

 [Live demo](https://pondlife-python.netlify.app)